 Kevles thinks it unlikely that CRISPR will lead to a new campaign of eugenics, at least not the scary kind driven by top-down government policies, Nazi-style.
 Why not?
 Because past movements horrified humanity enough that laws were enacted against the most egregious abuses.
 “It’s unlikely we could use a public institution to coerce people,” Kevles says.
 “You could never get a US court to say, for instance, someone should be sterilized.”
 Laws against experimenting on people without consent and, in the US, against experimenting on human embryos, offer some protection against that nightmare scenario, as well as a framework of shared values to build on.

 The more valid source of concern, he says: Will individuals start making decisions to use this new biotech to improve themselves and their own children?
-How will that play out over the next few decades?
+How will these individual choices play out over the next few decades?

 When humanity meets new biotech, we often see a similar pattern, says Kevles.
-First, our reaction is horror, even riots.
+First, our reaction is horror and resistance.
 Zimmer shares an example: In 18th-century Boston, smallpox was decimating the population — yet citizens of Boston and nearby towns fought and even rioted over the then-new idea of inoculation.
-What’s important at this early stage, says Kevles, is careful shepherding of the process by the medical establishment, as physicians make their own ethical decisions over how to use it and as government bodies approve and regulate it (an approach that so far many scientists working with CRISPR endorse).
+What’s important at this early stage, says Kevles, is careful shepherding of the process by the medical establishment, as physicians make their own ethical decisions over how to use it and as government bodies approve and regulate it.
+(This is an approach that so far many scientists working with CRISPR endorse.)

-After fear comes acceptance.
+After fear, often, comes acceptance.
 History has shown that we come around to embrace most new biotech that is beneficial.
-Test-tube babies, says Kevles, were predicted by JBS Haldane in 1924 in a work of science fiction that later inspired the dystopian Brave New World.
-In 1978, the first real test-tube baby was welcomed into the world with both hope and concern — and today most of us know a happy baby or two conceived with the help of IVF.
+For example, test-tube babies, says Kevles, were predicted by JBS Haldane in 1924 in a work of science fiction that inspired the dystopian Brave New World.
+In 1978, the first real test-tube baby was welcomed into the world with both hope and legitimate concern … while today, most of us know a happy baby or two conceived with the help of IVF.

 Should someone with the money to CRISPR-ize their unborn kids be allowed to do so?